Key initiatives for 14 -19 education

 meaningful work experience as part of their 16-19 study programme to give the student a valuable experience of the work environment and develop their employability skills.

-Alongside this, it is expected that 16-19 funding flexibilities will be an opportunity for schools and colleges to promote enterprise-related activities and entrepreneurial skills as part of the students’ 16-19 provision to further enhance their employability
+Alongside this, it is expected that 16-19 study programmes promote enterprise-related activities and entrepreneurial skills as part of the students’ 16-19 provision to further enhance their employability prospects.

 Pre 16 Work Experience